taw00/dashcore-rpm/README.source.md

 For example, at the time of this writing the latest Dash src.rpm of version `0.12.2.3`, is considered "stable".
-For the purposes of this document, we are going use version-release `0.12.2.3-0.taw` as our example.
+For the purposes of this document, we are going use version-release `0.12.2.3-1.taw` as our example.
 Download the lastest version that is specific to your linux distribution Fedora, CentOS, or RHEL.
 If you are attempting to build in a different environment, download the source RPM that as closely matches your platform and experiment away.

+Note: Future builds (12.3) are going to move towards a more "correct" convention for version-release nomenclature.
+They will look something like `0.12.3.0-0.testing.fc27.taw0` and `0.12.3.0-1.fc27.taw0`

 #### [3] Verify the RPM has not been tampered with